Oven bag: Effects on health

-In a 2007 study which researched roasting bags and ready-made products in PET, found that half of the products prepared at a 180°C (356°F) temperature, exceeded the specific migration limit (SML) for antimony set for food contact material by the European Commission.
+A 2007 study which researched roasting bags and ready-made products in PET found that half of the products prepared at a 180 °C (356 °F) temperature exceeded the specific migration limit (SML) for antimony set for food contact material by the European Commission.
 The migrated amounts of antimony did not exceed the accepted tolerable daily intake (TDI) which showed that exposure from this type of food at that time did not have a toxicological concern.